Maggie JoyceSchool Nurse Leader978-671-3625 978-671-3649School Nurse Asst LPN978-671-3624 978-671-3649 School Nurse 978-671-3625 978-671-3649

 If your student exhibits any of these symptoms, please keep home and contact student’s medical provider.
 Please notify the school nurse.
 For the most up-to-date information, please refer to the Center for Disease Control, Massachusetts Department of Public Health, and the Department of Elementary and Secondary Education.

-If your student needs prescription medication administered during the school day, please make sure to fill out the Parent Authorization & MD Order form that can be found on the Shawsheen website.
+If your student needs prescription medication administered during the school day, please make sure to fill out the Parent Authorization & MD Order form that can be found below.
 Medications taken at the nurses’ office during the school day need to be in the original prescription bottle and dropped off by a parent/guardian.

 If your student needs an EpiPen or inhaler, please provide a Parent Authorization & MD order form.
 EpiPens and inhalers can be stored in the nurses’ office.
 Your student may carry the EpiPen or inhaler with his/her doctor’s & parent/guardian’s written permission.
 Permission to carry these medications will also be evaluated by the school nurse.